Updated March 2020

-A separation can be a difficult time for everyone involved, but even more so when there are children in the picture.
+A separation can be a difficult time for everyone involved, but it’s particularly life-altering when there are children in the picture.
 If you’re a father, you’re probably wondering what your rights are to see your children.
 We answer the question, “what is reasonable access for fathers?”

 As a father, it’s understandable that you want to be able to spend time with your children, regardless of your relationship status and whether you and your ex-partner are on good terms.
 When it comes to arranging to see your children, you may want to keep it out of the courts to save additional stress and expense not just for you and your ex, but also for your child.
 Fortunately, many arrangements are made without having to involve the court, but there are exceptions.
 In this post, we look at reasonable access for fathers after a relationship or marriage has ended.